perusiongreg/end-point-blog/2025/03/encoding-in-perl.md

 ### Band-aids

-If your client is on a budget or can't deal with a large upgrade like this one, which has the potential to be disruptive and exposing bugs which are lurking around, you can try to degrade the Unicode characters to ASCII with tools like [Text::Unidecode](https://metacpan.org/pod/Text::Unidecode) (which, by
+If your client is on a budget or can't deal with a large upgrade like this one, which has the potential to be disruptive and expose bugs which are lurking around, you can try to degrade the Unicode characters to ASCII with tools like [Text::Unidecode](https://metacpan.org/pod/Text::Unidecode) (which, by